-You can choose to enrol for the full CDP-C™ Online course or start with Part 1 – Theory and then enrol for Part 2 – Practical at a later date.
+You can choose to enrol for the full CDP-C™ Online course or start with Stage 1 – Theory and then enrol for Stage 2 – Practical when you are ready.

 Successful completion of the CDP-C™ Online course leads to us making a Recommendation to the UK Civil Aviation Authority (CAA) for you to be granted a Permission for Commercial Operations (PfCO).

 Online Learning and Virtual Classes

 Once you have enrolled for the course we will send you log-in instructions for our Online Training System and send you the printed Course Handbook.
 The lessons in the Online Learning System cover the CAA syllabus and you can complete these at your own pace using a laptop or mobile devices.
 Most modules have a quiz at the end.
 When you have finished all the modules you will be able to take a mock online examination to check that you remember enough to pass the real exam.
 The online course and reading the course handbook should take around 10 hours of study.

 You will also book to participate in three regularly scheduled ‘virtual classroom’ sessions, each lasting between 1 and 2 hours.
 These Instructor-led classes will cover the Air Law and Operations Planning modules in depth.
 You and the other participating students will be able to ask your Instructor questions and discuss the topics being covered.